-SHERRY: From the head knowledge to the heart knowledge.
+SHERRY: The 18-inch miss, from the head knowledge to the heart knowledge.

 JOHN: Right, good.

-JOHN: ...it's Hebrews 2, 3, and 4, "how shall we escape if we neglect so great salvation, which was spoken unto us by those that heard the Lord and confirmed unto us by signs and wonders and mighty deeds, and signs and wonders and gifts of the Holy Spirit."
-See they saw the signs, they saw the wonders, they miracles.
-Remember the 12 were sent out with the ability to do miracles, raise the dead and all that?
+See, they saw the signs; they saw the wonders, the miracles.
+Remember, the 12 were sent out with the ability to do miracles, raise the dead and all that?
 They saw that.
-They saw the power of the Spirit, the power of the age to come, and they didn’t believe and he says, "how are you going to escape?"
-It’s impossible...
+They saw the power of the Spirit, the power of the age to come, and they didn’t believe.
+And he said, “How are you going to escape?
+It’s impossible?”

-SHERRY: And that’s why I...that's how I explained it.
-I just wanted to know if I...
+SHERRY: And that’s how I explained it; I just wanted to know if I explained it right.

-JOHN: You mean you made me do that for nothing?
+JOHN: Right on target.
+You mean you made me do that for nothing?
 No –

 CARL: Thank you.

-QUESTIONER: John, would you consider scientology a religion, psychological theory, or a cult?
+FEMALE: John, would you consider Scientology a religion, a psychological theory, or a cult?

-JOHN: Yes, definitely, it’s all of those, but basically scientology is...yeah, it’s a religion and you worship yourself.
-And that’s the epitome of man’s religion to make themselves gods.
+JOHN: Yes.
+Definitely, it’s all of those things.
+But basically, Scientology is a – yeah, it’s a religion, and you worship yourself.
+And that’s the epitome of man’s religion.
+You’ve made yourself god.

-QUESTIONER: Do they accept God as the supreme...as a supreme being?
+FEMALE: Do they accept God as a supreme being?

-JOHN: I think in scientology, you’re god basically.
-Yeah, and it’s the psychological thing too.
-It’s all of those things and it’s a cultic, because it opens you up for Satan.
+JOHN: I think in Scientology you’re god basically.
+Yeah, and it’s a psychological thing, too.
+It’s all of those things, and it’s occultic, because it opens you up for Satan.